End wasteful spending and the support of wasteful spending.

 There is already a heavy tax burden on property owners and small businesses, increased insurance premiums and a drop in property values that has come with the increase in vagrancy, crime and apathy.
 We have to support the residents of the community who are producers and housed and stretched thin with equal vigor as we have for the more vulnerable members of our community.

-As a city, we have proved our resilience in fires, floods and other emergencies, but we must also prepare our youth for life off-line and our precincts within District 5 for survival in the worst economic times.
+As a city, we have proved our resilience in fires, floods and other emergencies, but we must also prepare our youth, disabled and elderly for life off-line and our precincts within District 5 for survival in the worst economic times.